SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Integration of the Loading Function in the Airport Management Framework

- 1. Backend System for Efficient Site Management: The backend system utilizes the Loading Function to continuously monitor the operational status of all A&E sites.
+ 1. <b>Backend System for Efficient Site Management:</b> The backend system utilizes the Loading Function to continuously monitor the operational status of all A&E sites.
 This information ensures that resources are allocated dynamically to maintain balance across the network:
      - Real-Time Monitoring -- The backend calculates the Load Score periodically (e.g., every 15 minutes).
 Each site’s score is visualized on a central dashboard, color-coded to indicate site status:
         - Green (Load Score < 50%): Manageable load.
         - Yellow (Load Score 50%–80%): Approaching capacity.
         - Red (Load Score >= 100%): Overloaded and requires immediate attention.
-     - Resource Allocation: Sites with high Load Scores trigger alerts to reallocate staff or resources, such as pre-positioning mobile units (e.g., Mega Hauler Trucks and Shipping Containers) to handle surges.
+     - Resource Allocation: Sites with high Load Scores trigger alerts to reallocate staff or resources to handle surges.
-     - Patient Redirection: The system identifies alternative sites with lower Load Scores and redirects non-critical patients to those locations to alleviate pressure.
+     - Patient Redirection: The system identifies alternative sites with lower Load Scores and redirects non-critical patients to those locations to alleviate pressure off of sites with a high Load Score.
- 2. Web/App and Kiosk Interfaces for Patient Guidance -- The Loading Function also plays a vital role in patient-facing systems, ensuring that patients are directed to the most appropriate site for their needs:
+ 2. [Web Application](#the-web-app-utilizing-the-loading-function) for Patient Guidance -- The Loading Function also plays a vital role in patient-facing systems, ensuring that patients are directed to the most appropriate site for their needs:
-    - Pre-Sorting Patients: When patients input their symptoms into the web app, kiosk, or mobile interface, the system determines the appropriate care type (e.g., ED, MIU, or GP).
+    - Pre-Sorting Patients: When patients input their symptoms into the web application (mentioned below) the system determines the appropriate care type (e.g., ED, MIU, or GP).
     - Directing Patients to the Optimal Site:
        - The Loading Function identifies the best site based on the calculated Load Score, balancing proximity, resource availability, and wait times.
        - Example Messages: